-Maybe people back then were more resourceful than we are.
+Maybe people back then were more resourceful than we were.
 My dad was.
 Once, in a land far away and a time long ago, my wife and I converted a spare bedroom into a den at our Scottsdale house.
 We had to pause because we needed shelves for the enormous 24″ TV we wanted in the closet space.
-In those days, we didn’t have Lowe’s, we had Sears, and lumber yards were closed on Sundays.
+In those days, we didn’t have Lowe’s, we had Sears and lumber yards were closed on Sundays.
 When my dad came by and we showed off our work, he drove to America’s department store and bought the cheapest skill saw they sold.
 Then he cut up the bi-fold closet doors and built our shelves out of the garbage we planned to take to the dump.
-Voila, we watched the football game in our new den on the big screen that evening.
+Voila, we watched the football game on the big screen in our new den that evening.
 I never thought to re-use the scrap wood even though most of my brain cells still functioned then.
 It’s even worse today.
-Some mornings I spend minutes staring at the back of the fridge until I remember coming into the kitchen for a coffee spoon.
+Some mornings, I spent minutes staring at the back of the fridge until I remembered coming into the kitchen for a coffee spoon.

-I don’t think I appreciated how clever my father was until I had to stand alone.
+I didn’t appreciate how clever my father was until I had to stand alone.
 So, if you’re fortunate enough, hug your dad for no reason on this Father’s Day.
-Show your aprication while there’s time.
+Show your appreciation while there’s time.

 You can see the larger version of Sideyard on its Web Page by clicking here.
 Come back next week, and we’ll see what shot I can come up with to finish our month with the Richardsons.